 The Lower Manhattan Development Corporation is a subsidiary of the New York State Urban Development Corporation d/b/a Empire State Development created in December 2001 to oversee the rebuilding and revitalization of Lower Manhattan.
 The activities contained in this Partial Action Plan have been designed to meet community and development needs resulting from the September 11th World Trade Center disaster.
 These activities have particular urgency because LMDC has determined that existing conditions pose a serious and immediate threat to the health or welfare of the City of New York and the individual residents of the City and other financial resources are not available to meet such needs.

 Public Comment to the Partial Action Plan

-This Partial Action Plan allocates funds to restore and rebuild utility infrastructure in Lower Manhattan.
+This Partial Action Plan allocates funds to a program to restore, rebuild, and revitalize utility infrastructure in Lower Manhattan.